aosmanovic/AOOP_2015/readme.md

 **IDE:** Eclipse

+**Responsibilities:** pair programming in Java and Eiffel part of the assingment

 ## Task Description

 "Design and implement a network-compatible mouse racing game in an object-oriented programming language of your choice (but not in a language specialized for game development).
 The game shall correspond to the following description.